9 days - from only £1,649pp

 The optional excursions will be available to book during your tour.

 Prices are per person and are subject to change.
-Payment will be in cash in Euros (for tours to Europe) or Sterling (for UK tours).
+Payment will be in Euros (cash payments only).

 We cruise to Bordeaux.
 Once we have moored you can enjoy free time in the town.
 Bordeaux is said to be the capital of the wine industry and is home to the world wine fair called Vinexpo.
 The city has a wealth of interesting sights, including St Catherine’s street in the city centre and Saint-Michel’s tower, which soars high above the city.